ZB ZB

 It comes as Peters announced the party will campaign on changes to the tax system to attract foreign investment which will fill the party’s proposed $100 billion future fund.

-His speech was briefly interrupted by a couple of protestors supporting Palestine in its conflict with Israel.
+His speech was briefly interrupted by a couple of protesters supporting Palestine in its conflict with Israel.

 Peters, also Foreign Minister, paused as the protestors shouted the well-used pro-Palestine chant, “From the river to the sea”.

-The protestors were quickly escorted out by security and party staff, one of them telling them, “Get the f*** out of here”.
+The protesters were quickly escorted out by security and party members, one of them telling them, “Get the f*** out of here”.

 NZ First party staff and members intervened to surround Peters from protesters, some being restrained.
 The protesters shouted after Peters, saying they wanted to debate the Palestine conflict.

-It’s understood one man has been arrested after allegedly pushing NZ First minister Shane Jones as Jones sought to shield leader Winston Peters from the protesters.
+It’s understood two people were arrested after allegedly pushing NZ First minister Shane Jones as Jones sought to shield Peters.

 Police are on the scene taking statements from witnesses, including those who were caught up in the commotion.